dermotte/itec-webpage-mlux/courses/games-ss21.md

 1. Use `love.graphics.rectangle(...)` to paint the bars and the ball
 1. Control by keyboard

-Submit your Pong clone to Mathias Lux via e-mail until **April 18th, 2021, midnight**.
+Submit your Pong clone, preferrably as a .love file, to Mathias Lux via e-mail until **April 18th, 2021, midnight**.

 Are you not challenged enough? - Use the [Windfield physics wrapper for Löve2D](https://github.com/adnzzzzZ/windfield) to create a pong version with a physics engine in the back end.
 Make sure to reduce friction of the ball and set the position of the paddles in the update callback function ;)